dirkkelly/dirkkelly/content/survive/pain-essay.md

 After a decade of watching his resistance fail to corporations

-> This work is killing me, it's breaking my heart.
+> This work is killing me, it's breaking my heart.<br/>
 > _Yeah, it'll do that._

-> The dominant culture hates everything doesn't it?
+> The dominant culture hates everything doesn't it?<br/>
 > _Yeah it does._

-> Unless it's stopped it's going to kill everything on the planet isn't it?
+> Unless it's stopped it's going to kill everything on the planet isn't it?<br/>
 > _Yes, unless it's stopped._

-> We're not going to make it some great new glorious tomorrow are w
+> We're not going to make it some great new glorious tomorrow are we?<br/>
 > _I've been waiting for you to say that._

 Like Jensen I used to find myself sobbing on a daily basis, the horrors inflicted on the natural world were too much for me to handle.
 Coming from a country that surrounded me with nature and made me constantly aware of my part of it, I came to the future, the the metal and concrete world of America.